Best AI Marketing Tools in 2026: What's Actually Worth It

 - CRM follow-up sequences.
 Triggering personalized outreach at the right moment based on lead signals.

-AI is still mostly hype here:
+AI is still mostly hype in these areas:

 - Brand strategy.
 AI does not understand your positioning, your customers, or what actually makes you different.